-Prior to the economic troubles that began in 2008, the interest in public-private partnerships (PPPs) for infrastructure, and particularly highways, was substantial (Garvin and Bosso, 2008).
+Prior to the economic troubles begun in 2008 the interest in public-private partnerships (PPPs) for infrastructure, and particularly highways, was substantial (Garvin and Bosso, 2008).
 A driver for this interest was the potential of additional private financing to address public sector budgeting shortfalls.

-The success of PPP projects largely depends on effectively managing a variety of risks (li et al., 2005; Ng and Loosemore, 2007).
+The success of PPP projects largely depends on effectively management of a variety of risks (Li et al., 2005); Ng and Loosemore, 2007).
 A common principle is that risks should be allocated to the party who is best able to manage them (Loosemore et al., 2006).
 For example, the government uses its authority and jurisdiction to acquire rights of way, while the concessionaire takes the responsibility of completing the project on time and within budget.
 In the context of revenue risks allocated between government and concessionaire, a variety of approaches have been implemented.
 Real toll projects charge user fees to fund a project that concessionaires collect.
-Shadow toll projects allow travelers to use the facility free at the point of entry, while a concessionaire is later compensated by the government with a fixed fee per vehicle.
+Shadow toll projects allow travellers to use the facility free at the point of use, while a concessionaire is compensated by the government with a fixed fee per vehicle.
 In availability payment projects, the government reimburses a concessionaire with periodic payments subject to service quality.
-In all three types of projects, concessionaires bear some form of revenue risk, i.e. a chance of not receiving payment.
+In all three types of projects, concessionaires bear some form of revenue risk, i.e. probability of not receiving payment.

-In availability payment projects, this risk is essentially budgetary appropriation risk - whether or not the government will allocate the funds necessary for payment for the contract period.
-In shadow toll projects, the concessionaire assumes appropriation risk and does not bear demand/traffic risk since its fees are tied to traffic volume.
-In real toll projects, concessionaires typically bear the full brunt of revenue risks.
+In all three types of projects, concessionaires bear some form of revenue risk, i.e. probability of not receiving payment.
+In availability payment projects, this risk is essentially budgetary appropriation risk - whether or not the government will allocate the funds necessary for payment over the contract period.
+In shadow toll projects, the concessionaire assumes appropriation risk and doers not bear demand/traffic risk since its fees are tied to traffic volume.
+In real toll projects, concessionaire typically bears the full brunt of revenue risks.
 Within a real toll funding method, revenue risks are managed by specific concession agreement terms and financial guarantees.
 Every PPP real toll project has different characteristics.
 As a result, no single revenue risk technique applies universally.